 I should also note that it was my lifelong commitment to scholarly research and the scientific method that led me, in 2007, to first enroll in a Master of Divinity program at Queen’s University.
 My original plan was to seek ordination in the United Church of Canada, but a number of experiences led me to change my mind.
 In the end, I opted to take a Master of Theological Studies degree, with courses in biblical studies, Koine Greek, a smidgen of biblical Hebrew, plus church history, church theology, and church liturgy.
 My respect for the scientific method made me a much a tougher, more objective researcher in the fields of theology and mysticism than I otherwise would have been.

 My life as a 21st century cataphatic Christian mystic has been filled with countless twists and surprises, things I never saw coming.
 (I’m a mystic, not a prophet.)
 But the uniting principles of my journey —wonder, science, and faith — have proven to be a solid bedrock for an enduring exploration of what it means to be in relationship with God.

-The posts on this site are the fruit of many years of hard work, rigorous academic study, and continuous spiritual inquiry.
+The posts on this site are the fruit of many years of hard work, rigorous academic study, and continuing spiritual inquiry.
 I hope you’ll find here the answers you’ve been seeking.

 Jen Thomas, B.A., M.A.C., M.T.S.